**SMART 2019 Graduate Applicants have already been selected.**

 Student Mentoring and Research Teams (SMART) is a summer program designed to encourage graduate student professional development and foster undergraduate research through mentoring.
-Each graduate student participant will receive a summer stipend ranging from $1,000 to $5,000; each undergraduate participant will receive a summer stipend in the amount of $3,500.
-(Undergraduate students should note that this stipend may affect the amount of financial aid they are eligible for in summer 2018.)
-Limited funds may be available for successful applicants for travel or research expenses that cannot be covered elsewhere.
+Each graduate student participant will receive a summer stipend of $1,000; each undergraduate participant will receive a summer stipend in the amount of $3,500.
+(Undergraduate students should note that this stipend may affect the amount of financial aid they are eligible for in summer 2019.)

 Graduate Eligibility Requirements

 To be eligible to apply for this program, you must be a UC Berkeley doctoral student in good academic standing.
-Students who are on filing fee in spring 2018, or who are not registered in spring 2018, or who will graduate in spring 2018 are not eligible for the SMART program.
-SMART participants must be able to enroll in and attend all class sessions of Graduate Student Professional Development Program (GSPDP) 301, Mentoring in Higher Education, a one-unit course that will meet on Tuesdays from 3:30-5:00 p.m. during spring semester 2018.
+Students who are on filing fee in spring 2019, or who are not registered in spring 2019, or who will graduate in spring 2019 are not eligible for the SMART program.
+SMART participants must be able to enroll in and attend all class sessions of Graduate Student Professional Development Program (GSPDP) 301, Mentoring in Higher Education, a one-unit course that will meet on Tuesdays from 3:30-5:00 p.m. during spring semester 2019.
 You will also be expected to be in residence in Berkeley and available to attend all SMART events during the summer program.
 In addition, the proposed research should represent at least 50% of your summer effort.
 More information about the course and program events are included in the Program Requirements section below.
-(Please note that if you have already been a SMART graduate mentor, you are not eligible to apply again.)

 SMART Program Requirements